saammmy/MPC_for_Multiple_Autonomous_Vehicles_using_GVO_ORCA_AVO/README.md

 ## REQUIREMENTS:
 ------------------------
-The following Libraries are required:\
+The following Libraries are required:
-PIL\
+- PIL
-autograd\
+- autograd
-matplotlib\
+- matplotlib
-scipy\
+- scipy

 ## CONTENTS:
 ------------------------
-The repository consists of the following files:\
+The repository consists of the following files:
 - src:
     - main.py: This is the main file that is used for simulations.
-Run it using the command "python main.py"\
+Run it using the command "python main.py"
-    - config.py: Here the vehicles and obstacles are defined.\
+    - config.py: Here the vehicles and obstacles are defined.
     - Vehicle.py: This contains the Vehicle Class which helps us define a Vehicle.
-The class also contains the kinematic model and the MPC controller for the vehicle.\
+The class also contains the kinematic model and the MPC controller for the vehicle.
-    - Obstacle.py: This contains the Obstacle Class which defines the obstacles and its parameters.\
+    - Obstacle.py: This contains the Obstacle Class which defines the obstacles and its parameters.
-    - plot.py: This helps generate the plots for simulation and also plots the graph of various parameters.\
+    - plot.py: This helps generate the plots for simulation and also plots the graph of various parameters.

-Graphs:
+- Graphs:
-    Here the graphs for the experiments are stored.
-Please ensure there is a folder present to store the results.\
+    - Here the graphs for the experiments are stored.
+Please ensure there is a folder present to store the results.
-    Folder name should be: "Experiment_"Number""\
+    - Folder name should be: "Experiment_"Number"".

-Object_Phots:\
+Object_Phots:
-    Here the images of the vehicles and obstacles are stored.
-Feel free to add more photos.\
+    - Here the images of the vehicles and obstacles are stored.
+Feel free to add more photos.

 Feel free to update the config.py file to create your desired simulations and suggest changes to make in order to make the code more robust.